-Be sociable.
 You don’t have stay up till 5am drinking every day if you don’t want to, but this is a perfect opportunity to make some friends that you would never have had the chance to otherwise.
 Be friendly, smile and try and engage in conversation when you can.
 You might be surprised by what you learn and the friends you meet.

-Be clean.
 Even if you’re not the tidiest person at home, you really need to make the effort when you’re staying in a dorm with other people.
 That also goes for the kitchen as well since the facilities are shared.
 Everything you use make sure you clean properly, dry and put away.
 Your mum is not here to tidy up after you and nor should anyone else have to.

-Be careful with your stuff.
 Remember, you’re sharing the room with people you don’t necessarily know and as much as we’d like to believe that nothing will get taken there are people out there who will try and take your stuff.
 Its best you keep all important documents and cash on you at all times, even sleep with it on you.
 There are money belts and other things that you can buy which you wear strapped on under your clothing with plenty of room for your passports, visas and cash.
 Some hostels do provide lockers, but I wouldn’t count on this option.
 I would advise avoiding traveling with a lot of expensive equipment and electronics if you can.

-Don’t be that guy or girl who gets it on in a crowded dorm room.
 Seriously, I’m sure you can find somewhere a bit more discreet.
 If you like having sex in front of an audience then that’s your provocative, but chances are your dorm mates won’t be quite as enthusiastic with the idea.
 Just don’t do it.

-Eating in your dorm room is a big no. Your roommates do not need to be awaken by the smell of your late night kebab or pizza slice.
+Your roommates do not need to be awaken by the smell of your late night kebab or pizza slice.
 There are kitchen and dining facilities provided at dorms for this reason.
 Please use them.

-Have short showers.
 You wouldn’t like to have a cold shower and neither will the next person, so keep your showers short so everyone gets a hot one.